 Treatment and Management of Wilson’s Disease

 Pharmacologic treatment with chelating agents such as D-penicillamine and trientine is the gold standard.
-Sodium dimercaptosuccinate, dimercaptosuccinic acid, zinc, and tetrathiomolybdate are other options which favor a negative copper balance.
-The patient needs to be aware of potential adverse effects of the agents, commonly associated with penicillamine use.
+Sodium dimercaptosuccinate, dimercaptosuccinic acid, zinc, and tetrathiomolybdate are other options that favor a negative copper balance.
+The patient needs to be aware of the potential adverse effects of these agents, especially with regard to penicillamine use.

 Surgical decompression or transjugular intrahepatic shunting (TIPS) for portal hypertension is reserved for individuals with recurrent or uncontrolled variceal bleeding unresponsive to conservative treatment.
-With clinical progression, acute liver failure, or worsening hepatic function, the patient must be evaluated for liver transplantation, as a curative treatment for Wilson disease.
+With clinical progression, acute liver failure, or worsening hepatic function, the patient must be evaluated for liver transplantation as a curative treatment for Wilson’s disease.

-The patient should avoid eating foods with a high copper content, such as liver, chocolate, nuts, mushrooms, legumes, and shellfish.
-Drinking water from atypical sources should be analyzed for copper content and replaced with purified water with copper content less than 0.2 parts per million.
+The patient should avoid eating foods with high copper content such as liver, chocolate, nuts, mushrooms, legumes, and shellfish.
+Drinking water from atypical sources should be analyzed for copper content and replaced with purified water with a copper content of < 0.2 parts per million.

-Pediatricians should consider Wilson’s disease in any child with hepatic abnormalities which requires pediatric gastroenterologist consultation if suspicion remains high.
+Pediatricians should consider Wilson disease in any child with hepatic abnormalities that require pediatric gastroenterologist consultation if suspicion remains high.

-Patients with Wilson’s disease who are untreated in the geriatric age will most likely present with fulminant hepatic failure or with signs and symptoms of cirrhosis.
+Geriatric patients with Wilson disease who are untreated will most likely present with fulminant hepatic failure or signs and symptoms of cirrhosis.

 Neurologic deterioration with treatment

 Some patients may develop worsening neurologic symptoms when therapy is initiated.
-In these cases, the chelating agent may need to be stopped and the patient should be treated only zinc acetate.
+In these cases, the chelating agent may need to be stopped and the patient should be treated with only zinc acetate.
 Patients on long-term treatment require regular follow-up to monitor for disease progression.